 All materials not directly related to the class, like cell phones, food, guns, headphones, etc., should be left in your car.
 They are not needed for our class.
 I understand our contemporary need to be in contact with everyone all the time, but I cannot let this personal need distract the class.
 Therefore: cell phones should be put on vibrate or preferably turned off and put in your bag for the duration of class.
+In fact, consider using your cell phone less by taking Cal Newport’s advice: “Use your smartphone only for the following activities: calls, text messages, maps, and audio (songs/podcasts/books).”
 In addition, I do not allow class discussions to be taped, so do not bring any voice recording devices into the classroom.

 - Wade, Lisa (August 25, 2014).
 "Professors' Pet Peeves".
 The Society Pages.
 Sociological Images.
 Retrieved 2019-01-01.